Frontiers of chaotic advection: Introduction

 Chaotic advection \cite{Aref1984} is a different way to generate small-scale structures in the spatial distribution of advected fields, by using the stretching and folding property of chaotic flows.
 This chaotic dynamics quickly evolves any smooth initial distribution into a complex pattern of filaments or sheets --- depending on the dimensionality of the system --- which tends exponentially fast to a geometric pattern with a fractal structure.
-Due to the stretching, the length-scale of the distribution in the contracting directions decreases exponentially, and when they become small enough, they are smoothed out by diffusion.
+Owing to the stretching, the length scales of the structures in the contracting directions decrease exponentially fast, and when they become small enough, they are smoothed out by diffusion.
 This is a purely kinematic effect, which does not need high Reynolds numbers, and exists even in time-dependent 2D Stokes flows.
-Chaotic advection can thus be defined as \emph{the creation of small scales by the chaotic dynamics of the Lagrangian dynamics of a flow}.
-Mixing by chaotic advection has the advantages over turbulence that it does not require the larger input of energy needed to maintain the Kolmogorov cascade that turbulent mixing does; and it can be set up in situations where a high Reynolds number is not an option.
+Chaotic advection can thus be defined as \emph{the creation of small scales in a flow by its chaotic dynamics}.
+Mixing by chaotic advection has the advantages over turbulence that it does not require the larger input of energy needed to maintain the Kolmogorov cascade that turbulent mixing does; and it can be set up in situations --- such as microfluidics --- in which a high Reynolds number is not an option.